Discover more from The Shortcut

 The PS5 DualSense controller is one of the best gamepads Sony has ever made, but its battery life leaves a lot to be desired

-The PS5 controller battery life is, without doubt, the weakest part of Sony’s brilliant DualSense controller.
-Sony’s pad is packed with clever features that can have a transformative effect when gaming and helps elevate your experience as a result.
+The PS5 controller battery life is the weakest part of Sony’s brilliant DualSense controller.
+Sony’s pad is packed with clever features that can have a transformative effect when gaming, but the PS5 controller battery life isn’t up to snuff compared to the competition, leaving you scrambling for a charging cable all too often.

 How long does the PS5 controller battery last?